-He rose, he came towards Obi-Wan.
-His hands reached out, passed through Obi-Wan’s shoulders, made Obi-Wan’s body tingle.
-He closed his eyes and breathed, “I liked that.”
+He rose, and he came towards Obi-Wan.
+His hands reached out, passed through his shoulders, made his body tingle.
+Obi-Wan closed his eyes, and breathed, “I liked that.”

 When he opened his eyes again, Qui-Gon had surrounded him; his sight was filled with gleaming pale skin and hair.
 There were the vaguest tremors running up and down his back.
 “Are you afraid to touch me again?”